Diversity and Inclusion Strategy

 Our sixth Reconciliation Action Plan demonstrates our continued commitment to learning, growth, and sustained impact.
 The actions within the RAP embed core strategies and policies to guide respectful, meaningful engagement with Aboriginal and Torres Strait Islander peoples.

-We support the APS in implementing the Commonwealth Aboriginal and Torres Strait Islander Workforce Strategy 2020-2024, currently still in effect as of January 2026, to ensure that Aboriginal and Torres Strait Islander employees play a greater role in contributing to building a diverse Commonwealth public sector workforce capable of responding to the needs of the Australian community.
+We support the APS in implementing the Commonwealth Aboriginal and Torres Strait Islander Workforce Strategy 2020-2024 , currently still in effect in 2026, to ensure that Aboriginal and Torres Strait Islander employees play a greater role in building a diverse and capable public sector.

 Gender Equality Action Plan